gnosisguild/CRISP/packages/server/Readme.md

-# Enclave Server
+# CRISP Server

-This is a Rust-based server implementation for an Enclave system, which handles E3 (Encrypted Execution Environment) rounds and voting processes.
+This is a Rust-based server implementation for CRISP, which is built on top of the Enclave Protocol, which handles E3 (Encrypted Execution Environment) rounds and voting processes.

 ## Features